mattcarlotta/subskribble/README.md

-# Dipsatchabl
+# Dispatchabl
-Dipsatchabl - an experimental app to create and manage clients' lists of subscription based payments.
+Dispatchabl - an experimental app to create and manage clients' lists of subscription based payments.

 ## Quickstart Linux: